stuartellis/sve-personal-website/content/articles/task-runner.md

 ./scripts/install-task.sh -b $HOME/.local/bin v3.36.0
 ```

+{{< alert >}}
+_Exclude the path for the Task executable file from version control._ If you use the script to download a copy of Task into a development project, make sure that the _.gitignore_ (or equivalent) excludes it from version control.
+{{< /alert >}}

 ### Installing Task with Operating System Packages

-If you do need to install Task with an operating system package manager, it is available for many popular systems.
+If you do need to install Task with an operating system package manager, it is available for several popular systems.
 For example, these commands install Task:

 ```shell
 winget install Task.Task  # winget on Microsoft Windows brew install go-task      # Homebrew on macOS sudo dnf install go-task  # dnf on Fedora Linux
 ```

-### Adding a Private Copy of Task to a Project

-The instructions that are provided in the previous sections install a copy of Task for a user or a system.
-To install a copy of Task that is private to a project, you can use the installation script to install a copy of Task into a directory within the project.
-If you do this, remember to exclude the path of the Task executable file from version control.

 ### Enabling Visual Studio Code Integration